anabranch/SurpiseHaiku/README.md

 #SurpriseHaiku

 SurpriseHaiku was an experiment that parsed random twitter tweets to see if they followed the Haiku cadence of 5 / 7 / 5 (syllables).
 I ran this experiment during the 2014 Olympics to try and focus around Olympics related tweets.
+This is one of my first applications that I built to learn more about the twitter API and to try some different packages.

 See: https://twitter.com/surprisehaiku